Nimrod: Nimrod vs. Abraham

 Persian miniature of Jibril protecting Ibrahim from Nimrod's fire.

-In Jewish and Islamic traditions, a confrontation between Nimrod and Abraham is said to have taken place.
+In Islamic and Jewish traditions, a confrontation between Nimrod and Abraham is said to have taken place.
 Some stories bring them both together in a cataclysmic collision, seen as a symbol of the confrontation between Good and Evil, or as a symbol of monotheism against polytheism.
 Some Jewish traditions say only that the two men met and had a discussion.
 According to K. van der Toorn and P. W. van der Horst, this tradition is first attested in the writings of Pseudo-Philo.
 The story is also found in the Talmud, and in rabbinical writings in the Middle Ages.

 In some versions, such as Flavius Josephus, Nimrod is a man who sets his will against that of God.
 In others, he proclaims himself a god and is worshipped as such by his subjects, sometimes with his consort Semiramis worshipped as a goddess at his side.

 A portent in the stars tells Nimrod and his astrologers of the impending birth of Abraham, who would put an end to idolatry.
 Nimrod therefore orders the killing of all newborn babies.
 However, Abraham's mother escapes into the fields and gives birth secretly.
 At a young age, Abraham recognizes God and starts worshipping him.
 He confronts Nimrod and tells him face-to-face to cease his idolatry, whereupon Nimrod orders him burned at the stake.
 In some versions, Nimrod has his subjects gather wood for four whole years, so as to burn Abraham in the biggest bonfire the world had ever seen.
 Yet when the fire is lit, Abraham walks out unscathed.

 In some versions, Nimrod then challenges Abraham to battle.
 When Nimrod appears at the head of enormous armies, Abraham produces an army of gnats which destroys Nimrod's army.
 Some accounts have a gnat or mosquito enter Nimrod's brain and drive him out of his mind (a divine retribution which Jewish tradition also assigned to the Roman Emperor Titus, destroyer of the Temple in Jerusalem).